-Prior to this appointment, he served as Assistant Adjutant General, PA Army National Guard; Chief of Staff, PA National Guard; and served in a variety of command and staff positions within the Pennsylvania Army National Guard.
+Prior to his appointment, he served as Assistant Adjutant General, Pennsylvania Army National Guard; Chief of Staff, Pennsylvania National Guard; and served in a variety of command and staff positions within the Pennsylvania Army National Guard.
 General Schindler deployed as commander of the 55th Military Engagement Team in Jordan during combat operations in support of Operation Enduring Freedom in 2012-2013.

 General Schindler was born in Buffalo, New York.
 He received a two-year ROTC scholarship from Edinboro University of Pennsylvania and was commissioned in 1987, earning a bachelor’s degree in communications.
 He attended Clarion University of Pennsylvania earning a master’s degree in communications in 1989, and a master’s degree in strategic studies from the U.S. Army War College in 2011.

 His military education includes: Signal Corps Officer Basic and Advanced Course; U.S. Army War College; Harvard University - Leadership in Homeland Security Course; Dual-Status Commander Course; and the Senior Leadership Course, Baltic Defense College.